-Bitwise operators in Python allow manipulating the individual bits of integer numbers.
-They are useful for performing bit-level operations, such as shifting, AND, OR, XOR, and complement.
+Bitwise operators in Python allow you to manipulate individual bits of integer numbers.
+They are useful for performing operations at the bit level, such as shifting, AND, OR, XOR, and complement.

 The bitwise operators in Python are as follows:

-) compares each bit of two operands and returns 1 if both bits are 1; otherwise, it returns 0.
+The AND (&) operator compares each bit of two operands and returns 1 if both bits are 1, otherwise it returns 0.

 # Example of AND operator